telee0/cs5246/README.md

 Approach \#1 is to generate articles from our data source, each with top k keywords extracted for prompt formulation.

-Each generation set is associated with a LLM and a specific format of prompt, such that the output is more consistent.
+Each generation set is associated with a LLM and a specific format of prompt, such that output is expected to be more consistent.

 All  generation sets each is denoted with a suffix character on paths.